A Buyer's Guide

 2) Any unpatented placer gold mining claim recorded with the appropriate state office of the BLM will have a BLM mining claim (MC) "serial number".
 For instance, CAMC for California, ORMC for Oregon, etc..

-Overfilings; Always check the BLM files before buying a claim (to see if it conflicts with any other senior valid pre-existing claim).
+Overfilings; Always check the BLM files before buying a claim to determine whether or not it conflicts with another senior pre-existing claim

 Just about anyone can file a location notice with the county and BLM, and that “claimant” will receive an instrument number and serial number - However - it does not mean that the filing is valid.
 Novices &/or unscrupulous sellers can "overfile" any mineral property where a senior property owner has clearly established previous ownership, and then offer that "overfiling" for sale to the public (who typically has no idea of the conflict involved).
 Always check the BLM files before buying a claim, to see if it conflicts with any other senior valid pre-existing property (owner).

-How a placer gold mining claim is described, is critical.
-Because, if it is described incorrectly, that may be a fatal defect.
+How a placer gold mining claim is described, is critical. if it is described incorrectly, it may be a fatal defect

 Novices often have neither the expertise to correctly survey and measure a true metes and bounds described mining claim, nor actually do so, by placing any, or every corner in its correct position in mountainous terrain.